 - Massachusetts Housing Partnership (MHP) “ONE” Program.
 This program helps income eligible first time homebuyers qualify for a higher mortgage amount by reducing monthly mortgage payments and eliminating the need for Private Mortgage Insurance (PMI).
 Purchased property must be a 1 – 3 unit home located within New Bedford or within Massachusetts.
 This program can work in conjunction with the “Neighborhoods First” Program described above.
 MHP ONE Loan Program website.
 ONE Brochure.

-For more information about these home buyer programs or home buyer education classes, contact the Department of Planning, Housing and Community Development at 508-979-1500.
+For more information about these home buyer programs or home buyer education classes, contact the Office of Housing and Community Development at 508-979-1500.